eclipse/mosaic.website/content/docs/simulators/application_mapping.md

 Each spawner in this list generates a traffic stream of vehicles on a certain `route`.
 The vehicles stream begins at `startingTime` and generates vehicles until `maxNumberVehicles` is reached.
 The time between two consecutively vehicles is implicitly given by the
 `targetFlow` property, which defines how many vehicles per hour are going to be spawned.
+{{% alert tip %}}
+All times (e.g., `startingTime`) can be defined as numbers or alternatively using a string and defining a unit (e.g. `"5.0 s"`).
+As some configurations use nanoseconds and others use seconds you are always on the save side using the string declaration as MOSAIC will convert values correctly.
+{{% /alert %}}

 Each vehicle spawner must refer to at least one vehicle type (`types`).
 A vehicle type must either refer to a type from the `prototypes` section by using its `name`, or be defined as a completely new vehicle type with all necessary parameters.
 If more than one vehicle type is referenced in the `types` attribute, `weight`s can be used to specify the ratios to choose between them when loading an individual vehicle.
 If no weights are defined, individual vehicle types are assumed to be distributed equally.

+{{% alert note %}}
->Note: if at least one vehicle type has a weight defined, all types without a defined weight are ignored.
+If at least one vehicle type has a weight defined, all types without a defined weight are ignored.
+{{% /alert %}}
 ```json
 "vehicles": [
     {